kunaldas1997/kunaldas1997/README.md

 - 👋 Hi, I’m @kunaldas1997
 - 👀 I’m interested in Game Development, Web Development and Android App Development
-- 🌱 I’m currently learning DirectX 12 and C++ ( project under halt because of final year Master's project).
+- 🌱 I’m currently learning MonoGame
-- 💞️ I’m looking to collaborate on any game that help me gain major experience so that I can apply for the job
+- 💞️ I’m looking to collaborate on game projects, as a freelancer or a hire.
 - 📫 How to reach me -> email me at kunaldas1107@gmail.com

 <!---